Al-Rahba: Excavations

 The fortress has deteriorated considerably as a result of erosion.
 Excavations were carried out at al-Rahba, including the presumed site of Rahbat Malik ibn Tawk along the Euphrates bank, between 1976 and 1981 under the auspices of Syria's General Directorate of Antiquities and Museums, the Institut Français d'Etudes Arabes de Damas and the University of Lyon II.
 In later years, surveys of the site and the surrounding desert and Euphrates and Khabur valleys were carried out by multi-disciplinary teams of Syrian, American and European archaeologists.
 One of the French surveyors, J. L. Paillet, sketched the plans and elevations of the fortress, which are detailed in his 1983 dissertation, Le château de Rahba, étude d'architecture militaire islamique médiévale.

 Excavations at the foot of the fortress between 1976 and 1978 revealed a medieval settlement within a quadrangular enclosure, some of whose walls measured up to 30 m long and 4 m high.
 The walls generally have a thickness of 1 m.
-Among the unearthed structures were the probable remains of a khan (caravanserai), a congregational mosque with a small oratory, and a cavalry barracks.
+Among the unearthed structures were the probable remains of a khan (caravanserai), a jama masjid (congregational mosque) with a small oratory, and a cavalry barracks.
 There was also a system of canals that brought in fresh water and emptied sewage.
 Among the artifacts found at the fortress and the former settlement beneath it were pottery sherds and coins (mostly Mamluk and a few Ayyubid) and numerous feather fletches belonging to arrows left over by Mongol besiegers.
 During the ongoing Syrian Civil War, looting and illegal digging for antiquities have occurred at al-Rahba.
 Affected areas include the fortress's storage rooms and courtyards, as well as the medieval settlement at its foot.